VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 store repositories, the event bus, and the event publishers) to the public conference web application; previously, these infrastructure elements were only in the system's worker role.

-In addition, by processing commands in-process, it becomes easier to use commands as synchronous, two-way messages.

 > An asynchronous command doesn't exist, it's actually another event.
 If
 > I must accept what you send me and raise an event if I disagree, it's